Session 06: The Research Process

 “Just write every day of your life.
 Read intensely.
 Then see what happens.
 Most of my friends who are put on that diet have very pleasant careers.” -Ray Bradbury

-Homework due by 4 PM on 10/19/2022 by taking photos of your notes and insert all the photos in your Google Document under the titles Research Article #1 in your shared Google document.
+Homework due by 7 PM on 10/18/2023 by taking photos of your notes and insert all the photos in your Google Document under the title Research Article #1 in your shared Google document.
 Other students get to see your work and share it.

 Instructions for Homework Content:

-1. Researching and taking notes on one issue: Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate to write.
+1. Researching and taking notes on one issue: Please, research the SAME research issue for this paper by using 1 Internet, book, newspaper, or journal article about a topic that you are passionate to write.
 There are five search engine links below with many materials and themes.
-Then take one to two pages of notes for each article using the keywords on the pages.
+Then take at least two pages of notes for each article using the keywords on the pages.
 Remember to write the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
 Try to summarize your work.
 Could you put the pictures of your notes in your shared Google Document under Research Article #1 and Research Article #2 in your shared file so I can edit your APA References?

-2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Articles #1 and #2?.
+2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Article #1.
 There is an APA quick guide you can download below for you to view.

 The details needed are:

 Last name, initial.
 (20??).
 Title of the article.
 Publisher. https//:…..

 Note-taking Sample on the Internet and Privacy Issues: